Father upset that woman accused of killing his daughter is out on bond - NewsBreak

 “I think she don’t deserve a bond,” Rodney Hall said.

 Investigators say it happened in Marion in the Sherwood Cove area while Ja’Myiah was playing outside with friends.
-They say Montgomery, who lives nearby, got into a fight with someone else and fired a shot and unintentionally hit Ja’Myiah.8-year-old shot and killed in Marion; woman charged
+They say Montgomery, who lives nearby, got into a fight with someone else and fired a shot and unintentionally hit Ja’Myiah.

 “Whole life ahead of her.
 I wanted to go to her prom, see her graduate and they took that from me,” Rodney Hall said.
 “Due to the fact that grown people didn’t know how to come to an agreement and solve they problems that they had to go pick up a weapon.”